codingknite/frontend-development/README.md

 It will include a table of contents in order for you to navigate to the sections that matter the most to you.

 We have made an effort to include as many free resources as possible.
-However we also understand that there are quality resources out there that might cost you a penny but totally worth it.
+However we also understand tha t there are quality resources out there that might cost you a penny but totally worth it.
 We will be sure to indicate the resources that are paid.

 Resources with 💵 indicate that the resource is a paid resource.